Equatorial Guinea sues France over corruption inquiry

 Equatorial Guinea is one of Africa's largest oil exporters, but most of its population of 720,000 lives in poverty.

-President Obiang seized power from his uncle in 1979 and was re-elected last year with 95% of the vote.
+President Obiang seized power from his uncle in 1979 and was re-elected in 2009 with 95% of the vote.